 29-10 This basic cortical module (hypercolumn) in area 17 of the visual cortex contains a complete set of orientation columns representing 360° and a set of ocular dominance columns.
 Each hypercolumn also contains several cortical pegs, regions of cortex in which the cells do not have an axis of orientation.
 The cells in the pegs are concerned with color, as we shall see in Chapter 30.
-Each layer of the lateral geniculate nucleus receives input from either the contralateral (C) or the ipsilateral (f) eve and projects in turn to the ipsilateral or the contralateral ocular dominance columns.
+Each layer of the lateral geniculate nucleus receives input from cuther the contraliateral (C) or the ipsilateral (f) eve and projects in turn to the ipsilateral or the cuntraliateral coular dominance columns.

-28-14 The afferent and efferent connections of the primary visual cortex are made in specific layers of cortex.
+28-14 The afferent and efferent connections of the primary visual correx are made in specific layers of correx.

-29-7 Comparison of the receptive fields of neurons in the retina and in the lateral geniculate nucleus with those of simple corrical cells in area 17.
-A. Cells of the retina and lateral geniculate fall into rwo classes on-center (1) and off-center (2).
-B-F. Neurons of the primary visual cortex also fall into two major classes; simple and complex.
+29-7 Comparison of the receptive fields or neurons in the return and in the lateral geneulate nucleus with those of simple cortical cells in area 17.
+A. Cells of the tetina and lateral geneulate fall into two classes: on-center (1) and off-center (2).
+B-F. Neurons of the primary visual cortex also fall into two major classes: simple and complex.
 Each of these classes, moreover, has several subclasses.
 This is illustrated here for simple cells.
-Despite this variety, however, all simple cells are characterized by three features: (1) specific retinal position, (2) their discrete excitatory (2) and inhibitory (2) zones, and (3) specific axis of orientation.
-For simplienty, only receptive fields with a vertual axis of orientation from 12 to 6 o'clock are shown in this figure, each that a reculinear configuration.
-In fact, each region of the retina is represented in area 17, no only for this but for all axes of orientation-vertual, horizontal, and various obliques.
+Despite this variety, however, all simple cells are characterized by three features: (1) specific retiral position, (2) their discrete excitatory (x) and inhibitory (2) cones, and (3) specific axis of orientation.
+For simplienty, only receptive fields with a vertical axis of orientation from 12 to 6 o'clock are shown in this figure, each that a receilinear configuration.
+In fact, each region of the retiral as represented in area 17, no only for this but for all axes of orientation-vertical, horizontal, and various obliques.
 (Adapted from Hubel and Wiesel, 1962.)